LeqsNaN/SarDeCK/README.md

 # SarDeCK
-Code for "Sarcasm Detection with Commonsense Knowledge".
+The code for "Sarcasm Detection with Commonsense Knowledge".

-Coming soon...
+The introduction of how to use the code will be done soon...